Carpet Trends — 17 Styles, Prints, and Designs Taking Over 2025

 According to Nadia, another great sustainable option is recycled yarn.
 "Used carpeting, discarded fishing nets, and textile waste from clothing manufacturing are all examples of repurposed materials used to create carpets," she says.
 We love this beautiful cross-hatched rug from Target which weaves in recycled denim for a splash of color and a multi-textural look.

-Creating bespoke carpets is a way designers are adding a unique touch to spaces.
+Creating bespoke carpets allows designers to add a unique touch to spaces.
 When laying a carpet on top of a wooden or tiled floor (a common approach when it comes to flooring trends), leaving a small gap around the edge allows it to stand out and gives space for a decorative border to be added.

 "Fringe is a decorative trim that is usually on the shorter end of the rugs, to work well on traditional or contemporary flat woven rugs," says Kashi Shikunova, director of Yam Studios.
 "That aside, hand serving is a tight, continuous thread along the edges made by hand often in matching yarn to the rug.
 It's often invisible and looks very sleek."

 The timeless appeal of striped patterned carpets is still a firm favorite for many designers today.
-Giving structure to a space, stripes help to bring a variety of tones and shades into a scheme.
-They work particularly well as a bedroom carpet idea, being impactful enough to feel a little interesting but able to be subtle enough that they still create a restful space.
+Giving structure to space, stripes help to bring a variety of tones and shades into a scheme.
+They work particularly well as a bedroom rug, being impactful enough to feel a little interesting but able to be subtle enough that they still create a restful space.

 If you're wary of going bold with your carpet choices, start by experimenting with smaller areas, like staircase carpets, which are relatively low commitment as they are simple to install and switch up.